sindresorhus/ky/readme.md

 The `retryOnTimeout` option determines whether to retry when a request times out.
 By default, retries are not triggered following a [timeout](#timeout).

-The `shouldRetry` option provides custom retry logic that **takes precedence over all other retry checks**.
-This function is called first, before any other retry validation.
+The `shouldRetry` option provides custom retry logic that **takes precedence over the default retry checks** (`retryOnTimeout`, status code checks, etc.) for retriable methods.
+It is only called after the retry limit and method checks pass.

 **Note:** This is different from the `beforeRetry` hook:
 - `shouldRetry`: Controls WHETHER to retry (called before the retry decision is made)
 - `beforeRetry`: Called AFTER retry is confirmed, allowing you to modify the request

 The function receives a state object with the error and retry count (starts at 1 for the first retry), and should return:
-- `true` to force a retry (bypasses `retryOnTimeout`, status code checks, and other validations)
+- `true` to force a retry (bypasses `retryOnTimeout`, status code checks, and other default validations)
 - `false` to prevent a retry (no retry will occur)
 - `undefined` to use the default retry logic (`retryOnTimeout`, status codes, etc.)